gvwilson/thirdbit/src/fiction/iffy/index.md

 Their drought keeps getting worse—they have a lot of hungry people with nowhere to go but here.
-Brazil isn't ever going to agree to that, so this dance was bound to end sooner or later."
+Brazil isn't ever going to agree to that, so it was all going to come to a head sooner or later."

 "They din't all die,"
 Iffy blurted.